3 biggest problems during the building phase and how to avoid themNew Homes, Renovations, Tips and Advice

-Typically project delays are caused by a lack of proper planning which is often caused by an insufficient detail in the design documentation that the builder is using.
-It is for this reason that we put so much detail in all of our documentation.
-That way the builder always know what they are quoting on and what is required of them and by when.
+A lack of proper planning typically causes project delays – more specifically delays are often caused by insufficient detail in the design documentation that the builder is using.
+It is for this reason that we put so much detail in all of our documentation, that way the builder always knows exactly what they are quoting on, and what is required of them.

-Cost blowouts are often caused by builders asking for variations on the building contract.
-And often these are not a fault of the builder themselves, but once again the fault of insufficient detail in the design documentation that they are working off.
+Builders asking for variations on the building contract can cause cost blowouts.
+Often these are not a fault of the builder themselves, but once again the fault of insufficient detail in the design documentation they are working off.

-The more detail there is in the documentation that you have builders quote on initially, the greater the chance of avoiding costly blowouts.
+It’s worth noting that adding more detail to the documentation is another way to proactively avoid costly blowouts, as builders will know exactly what it is they are quoting on.
 Detailed scope of work and product selections leave little scope for the builder to argue the point, thus saving you money.
-So it pays to invest in the extra detail upfront to save you money down the track.
+As you can see – there are many ways in which it pays to invest in your design and detailing!
+The extra money needed to guarantee extra detail upfront will often save you money down the track.

-Often a result of project delays and cost blowouts, poor communication and total communication breakdowns can and do occur on building projects.
-This is once again partly due to a lack of detail in the documentation that the builder has been given, but can also be caused by the owners of the home not fully understanding how the construction phase works.
+Often a result of project delays and cost blowouts, poor communication and total communication breakdowns are also known to occur on building projects.
+This is once again partly due to a lack of detail in the documentation that the builder has been given, but it can also be caused by the owners of the home not fully understanding how the construction phase works.

 Well to start with, you should consider engaging an architect to create your detailed design documentation.
 This will immediately eliminate 80% of the problems during the building phase of your home.

-Tailor-made contracts also reduce stress and give our client’s peace of mind and protection during the construction phase.
+Tailor-made contracts also reduce stress during the building phase and wee find they often give our clients the peace of mind and protection that is needed during the construction phase.

-But just as importantly, having us administer your contract, inspecting the work and communicating with the builder on your behalf can save enormous amounts of stress and additional expense.
+Just as importantly, having us or another third party administer your contract, making sure they are regularly inspecting the work and communicating with the builder on your behalf, can save enormous amounts of stress and additional expense!